 Private student loans can help cover education costs when scholarships, federal loans, and other financial aid aren't enough.
 However, unlike federal loans, the terms, costs, and conditions of private loans can be very different from lender to lender.

 Some deals are better than others—so make sure to shop around.
 And remember: Just because you apply for a loan doesn't mean you have to take it!
 To figure out if a deal is good for you, ask the following seven questions.

 1. What Is Your Actual Interest Rate?

-That advertised 3% interest rate.
-Yeah, it's real, but chances are you or your cosigner will need amazing credit to get it.
+That advertised 3% interest rate may be real, but chances are you or your cosigner will need great credit to get it.

 Many private lenders require you to submit an application before telling you what your actual interest rate and fees will look like.
-Often, these rates are based on your credit history and your income-to-debt ratio, so don't expect to get the same rate as someone else either!
+Often, these rates are based on your credit history and your income-to-debt ratio, so don't expect to get the same rate as someone else.

 2. How Much Are The Fees?